 - 2 tablespoon quick oats

 - 1 teaspoon ground cinnamon

-- optional: 1 teaspoon honey or agave if your berries are very sour
+- 1 teaspoon maple syrup or agave if your berries are very sour (optional)